New Holland Machine Company: Water cooling

 Like most stationary engines of the time, Zimmerman's new engine was water-cooled - a jacket around the cylinder was filled with water to keep the engine cool while the engine was in use.
 Generally, the water evaporated as the engine was operated and more water had to be added to the water jacket of the typical engine throughout the day.

 Risk of freezing

 In the wintertime, the water jacket had to be drained of water when the farmer was through working with the engine.
 If not drained, the water would freeze in the water jacket, the ice would expand when freezing and this expansion would crack the cast iron engine.

 Zimmerman's solution

-One of the innovations incorporated into Zimmerman's new engine was the fact that the water jacket was shaped like a bowl and was larger at the top than at the bottom.
+One of the innovations incorporated into Zimmerman's new engine was that the water jacket was shaped like a bowl and was larger at the top than at the bottom.
 If water were left in the bowl-shaped water jacket of this new engine during a cold winter's night, the ice could expand harmlessly upwards and outwards without cracking the castings of the cylinder or engine.
 Thus, because of this bowl-shaped water jacket, Zimmerman's new engine was "freeze-proof."